-Minimize the buildup of soot and creosote (which can cause chimney fires) by using seasoned hardwood or manufactured logs.
-Manufactured logs burn even cleaner than real wood.
+To minimize the buildup of soot and creosote (which can cause chimney fires), use seasoned hardwood or manufactured logs, such as Duraflame, that burn even cleaner than real wood.

-Though a roaring fire in the fireplace looks attractive, it's really not as safe as a more controlled burn.
+Though a roaring fire looks attractive, it's not as safe as a slower, steadier burn.
+A too-hot fire can crack your chimney.
 Just a couple of logs at a time, please.
-And a too-hot fire can crack your chimney - necessitating an expensive chimney repair.

 For safety's sake, never leave a fire unattended.
 And yes, this means you shouldn't go to sleep with a fire blazing away.

 Fires require about five times as much oxygen as a room usually needs.
-To make sure there's enough oxygen for the fire to burn efficiently, open a window when you light a fire.
+To make sure there's enough oxygen for the fire to burn efficiently, open a window when you light your fire.

 Stash a fire extinguisher near the fireplace so that it's handy - just in case.